Fraser-Hickson Library: History

 In 1885, the Fraser Institute opened as the first free library in Montreal.
 In April 1870, the prosperous local businessman Hugh Fraser drew up his will with the help of his lawyer John Abbott.
 Less than a month later, Fraser died and the majority of his fortune was spent on "establishing an institution accessible to all honest and respectable people of all ranks and without distinction" with the aim of "helping to spread knowledge by giving free access to books, scientific objects and subjects and works of art to all who wish. ” For more than 70 years, the Institute was located at Burnside Hall, at the intersection of University and Dorchester streets (now boulevards Robert-Bourassa and René-Lévesque).

 In 1956, Doctor of Philosophy J.W.A.
 Hickson bequeathed $ 1.9 million to the Institute on condition that his name be added to the organization's name.
 Three years later, the Fraser-Hickson Institute moved to the corner of Kensington and Somerled streets, in the Notre-Dame-de-Grâce district.
 Despite its great success and its cultural value, financial pressures continued to grow until the early 2000s and the building on Kensington Street closed in 2007.

 In 2008, the building was sold to a private school.
 Most of its collection of over 180,000 documents was stored during the search for new sites and partnerships.
 With the establishment of a network of public libraries by the city of Montreal and the development of new technologies, the Fraser-Hickson Institute was faced with the challenge to renew itself.

-In 2013, the library collaborated with the YMCA of Notre-Dame-de-Grâce by installing a library of 200 books in order to support the various programs of the organization.
-This initiative, led by Executive Director, Helen Fortin, gave birth to the minibiblio concept.
-Meeting a resounding success, the program continued to develop and expand before finding a new home in 2016.
-In 2021, after Helen Fortin joined the Fraser-Hickson Board of Governors, Asha Dixit was appointed as Executive Director.
+Fraser-Hickson entered a tranformation phase where it moved from being a traditional library serving a physical location to becoming a community-based literacy organization reaching children and families across Quebec.
+The transformation preserved the spirit of its founders—ensuring free access to knowledge—while adapting that mission to the needs of a new generation.

+minibiblioPLUS

+This transformation came by bringing books closer to the children and families who needed them most.
+In 2013, under the leadership of Executive Director Helen Fortin, Fraser-Hickson partnered with the YMCA of Notre-Dame-de-Grâce to create a small community library within the organization’s programs.
+This simple idea—bringing a curated selection of books directly into community settings—became the foundation of the minibiblio concept.

+Meeting a resounding success, the minibiblioPLUS program continued to develop and expand.As the initiative grew, Fraser-Hickson’s leadership recognized that access to books was only part of the solution.
+Young children also needed meaningful interactions around reading, support for families, and adults equipped with the tools to encourage early literacy.
+The organization expanded the model by combining mini-libraries with reading activities, training, and resources, creating what became minibiblioPLUS.